drinksandco/symfony-console-ui/README.md

 ## Applications that use Symfony Flex

-> We haven't done any Flex recipe yet, look at the ""Applications that don't use Symfony Flex section for the bundle configuration.
+> We have not done any Flex recipe yet, look at the Applications that don't use Symfony Flex section for the bundle configuration.

 Open a command console, enter your project directory and execute: